![]() |

 Brutal, aren't they?

 Here's a shot of one of the brackets I made.
-I just used some sheet steel and bent it into a U-shape with flats at the top so I'd have more to weld to.
-Then I drilled holes in the bottom of the upside-down U to run the bolts through.
+I just used some sheet steel and bent it into a U-shape with flats at the bottom so I'd have something to weld to, and a flat spot on top which I drilled out to bolt the seats to.

 Here's the center console I built in '96.
 I made it mostly of